UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Connection Charges and Security Deposits

-Moving to a new address almost always triggers a new account setup.
-Internet providers, cable companies, and municipal water districts frequently charge one-time activation fees.
-If you have a thin credit history or are new to a region, providers may also require a security deposit before turning on your services.
-To proactively waive these connection charges, call your providers directly to ask for courtesy waivers as a new or transferring customer.
+Furthermore, if you have a thin credit history, a poor payment record, or are entirely new to a utility region, providers may legally require a security deposit before turning on your critical services.
+These deposits can be shockingly high, sometimes equaling two months of estimated usage.
+To proactively waive these connection charges, call your providers directly to ask for courtesy waivers as a new or loyal transferring customer.
+You can often bypass deposits entirely by providing a “Letter of Credit” from your previous utility provider proving you paid your bills on time for the last 12 months.

 The Double-Billing Overlap